mrzaizai2k/Automated-scoring-of-handwritten-test-papers/README.md

 * [7.
 Result](#7-Result)

 ## 1. Introduction
 This project is a part of my thesis.
-In short, you guys may or may not know that our teachers spend too much time on updating scores.
-Around 4000 test papers/a year on average for a secondary school teacher according to this [news](https://giaoduc.net.vn/giao-duc-24h/thong-tu-so-26-2020-tt-bgddt-da-go-bo-duoc-nhieu-ap-luc-cho-hoc-tro-va-giao-vien-post212222.gd)
+In short, you may or may not know that our teachers spend too much time on updating scores manually.
+In short, a secondary school teacher spend too much time on updating score manually (around 4000 test papers/year according to this [news](https://giaoduc.net.vn/giao-duc-24h/thong-tu-so-26-2020-tt-bgddt-da-go-bo-duoc-nhieu-ap-luc-cho-hoc-tro-va-giao-vien-post212222.gd) )

-The whole thesis is to help teacher update scores into Excel automatically after marking their students’ tests.
-But in this project we just extract information such as names, student ID, and recognize them to prepare for later stage.
+The goal of the thesis is to assist teachers in automatically updating results in Excel after marking their students' tests.
+However, in this project, we just collect data such as names and student IDs and recognize them in order to prepare for the next stage.

 <p align="center"><img src="data/sample/giaythi5.jpg" width="500"></p>
 <p align="center"><i>Figure 1.
 Test paper of Ho Chi Minh University of Technology </i></p>

 As you can see, I use my university's test paper.
 My name is Mai Chi Bao and my student ID (MSSV) is 1710586.
-Those are handwritten information and I wanna cut them out.
-Of course the score too.
-But we will dicuss about it later at other repository.
+Those are handwritten information that I'd want to cut out.
+Of course, there's the score.
+But we'll talk about it at another repository later.

 ## 2. Dataset
 * Word dataset for name: [ICFHR2018 Competition on Vietnamese Online Handwritten Text Recognition Database (HANDS-VNOnDB2018)](http://tc11.cvc.uab.es/datasets/HANDS-VNOnDB2018_1/) .
 You can use `data/inkml_2_img.py` to covert ikml file into images
 * Digit dataset for student ID and score: MNIST dataset.
 I generated multi - digit number from MNIST.
 You can find the code in my [repo](https://github.com/mrzaizai2k/Multi-digit-images-generator-MNIST-)

-Those are raw data, of course they won't help at all without Data Augmentation
+Those are raw data, and without Data Augmentation, they won't assist at all.
 * Elastic Transform
 * Adding blob, line noise
 * Random Cutout
 * Rotate and Scale

 I applied them all in `source/prepare_MSSV_dataset.py` and `source/imgtocsv.py` for both name and student ID training.
 I found that those methods are not enough, so the solution is to collect more real data.
-I did add about 220 images for each, with Data augmentation I can make it to 20000 images and the result was good
+I added about 220 photos for each, and with data augmentation, I was able to increase it to 20000 images, with good results.

 ## 3. Image Preprocessing
 You can find code in `source/Preprocessing.py`